 On Beach street, opposite the main building, and in harmony with it in general design, is a second structure, in which are located the refrigerating machines, condensers, boilers, pumps, distilling apparatus, and other machinery to complete the refrigerating plant, as well as a duplicate electrical light and power plant for 1,200 incandescent and arc lights.
 This building is 65×140 feet, and two stories in height, with a gabled roof and ventilator tower, having an octagonal chimney stack 175 feet in height.

 The 1895 Atlas of the City of Philadelphia published by G.W.
 Bromley shows the Cold Storage Warehouse between Beach St and Delaware Ave, adjoining a Salt Warehouse to the north.
-Across Beach stands an unidentified “storage” building, likely the Philly Cold Power House.
+Across the road at 506 Beach Street stands the Engine House, unidentified simply as a “storage” building.
 The train sidings to the loading dock of the south side of the main building are clearly shown, abutting a wooden structure that covers the dock.

 A Warren-Ehret Company photo shows the buildings around the turn of the century, looking northwest from Delaware Ave.
 An illustration from the period shows a similar scene from an elevated view looking toward the northeast.
-Both show original storage building (now known as “Building A”) with the wooden shed covering the loading dock with the rail siding still in the open.
-Across Beach St is the two-story Power House and the smokestack tower still visible today.
+Both show the original storage building (Building A) with the wooden shed covering the loading dock with the rail siding still in the open.
+Across Beach St is the two-story Engine House and the smokestack tower still visible today.